AymaanPathan/Agent-OS/Readme.md

 ## Common Questions

 **Q: Will this break my workflows?**
 A: Only unsafe ones.
-You'll see clear error messages explaining why.
+You'll see clear error messages explaining why and suggesting alternatives.

 **Q: Can I disable policies for testing?**
 A: Yes.
-Set `ARCHESTRA_POLICIES_ENABLED=false` in development.
+Disable policy enforcement in development environments, enable in production.

 **Q: How do I know what policies to create?**
 A: Start with blocking dangerous tools (docker_exec) and protecting data sources (docker_logs).
+Expand based on your needs.

 **Q: Can attackers bypass policies?**
 A: No. Archestra enforces at platform level before tool execution.
-No bypass possible.
+No bypass possible, even with clever prompts.

 **Q: Does this slow down workflows?**
-A: No. Policy checks add <1ms overhead per tool call.
+A: No. Policy checks add less than 1ms overhead per tool call.

 **Q: What if I need to send logs externally?**
-A: Create a sanitized summary instead, or use approved notification templates.
+A: Create a sanitized summary instead, or use approved notification templates that don't contain sensitive data.

+**Q: How often should I review policies?**
+A: Review weekly initially, then monthly once stable.
+Check violation logs daily.

+**Q: Can I customize policies per team?**
+A: Yes.
+Archestra supports team-level, user-level, and organization-level policies.

 ---